 Electric models are available, just as they are in standard push mowers.
 The batteries are sturdy and you can generally get a 1/2 acre or more mowed before recharging is required.
 They're quiet and don't produce any fumes.
 But they don't have the power of gasoline-powered tractor mowers and can get stuck in thick brushy areas.

 The smaller types are often called 'riding mowers', but the design is essentially the same.
-The difference is often just in physical size and horsepower of the engine.
+The difference is often just in the physical size and horsepower of the engine.
 More horsepower is usually better, but efficiency comes into play.
-If you have a well built model, it doesn't require as much horsepower to do the job.
+If you have a well-built model, it doesn't require as much horsepower to do the job.

 Also, if you have a very smooth, level yard less horsepower is required.
 Conversely, if your area is hilly with several slopes, more may be required to maintain those.
 For that, the lawn tractor is the preferred choice.